A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Appendix

 where $K_{T} = k_{T}I_{\calX}$, \eqref{eq:double_int_rep} is Corollary \ref{cor:stein_kernels}, \eqref{eq:double_int_lim} is the pointwise convergence of the Stein kernel, \eqref{eq:DCT} is the dominated convergence theorem which applies by the integrability assumptions made and \eqref{eq:KSD_I_n} is again Corollary \ref{cor:stein_kernels}.

 So far we have shown the KSD using SE-$T$ kernel may be written as the limit of the KSD using the SE-$I_{n}^{1/2}T$ kernel.
-Note that the SE-$I_{n}^{1/2}T$ kernel is equal to $\widehat{N}_{T^{*}I_{n}T}$, therefore by Theorem \ref{thm:Tik_KSD}
+Note that the SE-$I_{n}^{1/2}T$ kernel is equal to $\widehat{N}_{T^{*}I_{n}T}$.
+This means we can employ previous results which held for kernels that are Fourier transforms of measures.
+Namely, by Theorem \ref{thm:Tik_KSD}

 where \eqref{eq:lim_KSD_T} is the Gaussian change of variable formula \citep[Proposition 1.1.8]{DaPrato2006}.
 If $P=Q$ then by the same argument of Theorem \ref{thm:spec_separates} the integrand in \eqref{eq:lim_KSD} is zero for every $n$ and so the KSD is the limit of a sequence whose every value is zero and thus is zero.
+This completes the proof in one direction.

 Now suppose $Q\neq P$.
 For ease of notation set